gruppe-i-co-design/paper/paper.md

 The software implementation in contrast to the hardware implmentation was a much more straight forward process.
 We used Vitis 2020.1 to connect our Zybo board to our computer and created a C file that would be used to implement the algorithm.
 For testing, we used the built-in Vitis console.

-For our first algorithm, we e aeort to implement an IP implementation.
+For our first algorithm, we made an effort to implement an IP implementation.
 Troubleshooting and implementation turned out to be an immensely time-consuming process.
 Seeing that the implementation of the IP would not have had a significant impact on our vision or result for our paper, we chose to exclude it.

 # Results